apple/swift-log/Sources/Logging/Docs.docc/BestPractices/003-AcceptingLoggers.md

 ## Overview

-Libraries should obtain a `Logger` in one of two ways: accept one through a method or initializer parameter, or read ``Logger/current`` from the task-local.
+Libraries should obtain a `Logger` in one of two ways: accept one through a method parameter or read ``Logger/current`` from the task-local.
 Both approaches preserve the caller's metadata, log level, and handler choice.
 Constructing a logger inside a library — via ``Logger/init(label:)`` — takes those choices away from the application and breaks metadata propagation.